Is DORS Right for Me?

 "I need a job immediately."

 If your answer is "Yes," then DORS may not be right for you.
 DORS is not an employment agency.
-DORS helps prepare people with disabilities to go to work or retain employment.
+DORS helps prepare people with disabilities to go to work or maintain employment.
 This process can take many months.
 If you need a job immediately, your local American Job Center may be able to help.

 "I have the time and interest to make a plan for getting a job."